MrYsLab/pymata4/docs/init.md

 This parameter is only valid when using FirmataExpress.
 This parameter allows pymata4 to connect to an Arduino with a matching ID.

-This is useful if you have multiple Arduino's plugged into your computer and you wish to have a specific Arduino selected for connection.
+This is useful if you have multiple Arduino's plugged into your computer, and you wish to have a specific Arduino selected for connection.

 StandardFirmata does not have this capability, and auto-discovery connects to the first